 As a hydrophobic compound, CBD and other cannabis molecules separate from the water just like any other oil.
 New advances in technology have enabled companies to produce water-friendly CBD products.

 These new products use a variety of methods to create various types of CBD products including liposomal emulsions, microemulsions, and nanoemulsions.
 For more details on this process, see our article explaining how water-soluble CBD is made.

 There are a few primary types of water-soluble products being created today:

 These capsules are created using a water-soluble CBD extract.
-The result is a product which improves the low bioavailability issues of traditional oil-based CBD capsules.
+The result is a product that improves the low bioavailability issues of traditional oil-based CBD capsules.
 Water-soluble capsules feature up to 5x the effectiveness, meaning less product is lost and the onset time is reduced.

 Water-soluble hemp extract powder is a versatile product that allows the user to mix CBD into nearly anything.
-Because the powder dissolves into water and not just oil like traditional CBD extract, it can be combined with foods, liquids and more.
+Because the powder dissolves into water and not just oil like traditional CBD extract, it can be combined with foods, liquids, and more.
 This creates one of the most versatile products on the market and makes CBD extremely accessible.

 These tinctures are created using a water-soluble CBD extract.
-The result is a product which improves the low bioavailability issues of traditional oil-based CBD tinctures.
+The result is a product that improves the low bioavailability issues of traditional oil-based CBD tinctures.
 Water-soluble sublingual administration features up to 5x the effectiveness, meaning less product is lost and the onset time is reduced.